 These are run in the same way as Live Video Sessions, but without the video!
 This imitates a phone call session, even if in different countries, which some feel more comfortable doing.
 If this is something that you feel would suit your needs, this may be the right fit for you.

 Similarly to video and voice-only sessions, we meet at your booked appointment time and date.
-We use a software to host the session, such as Zoom, with a chat box available to carry out the session.
-Zoom and Skype also offer phone apps with chat boxes available.
+We use a software to host the session, such as WhatsApp, to carry out the session.

 I have also often worked with clients in person initially, who then move online because of location changes.